How to Install Python 3.8 on Ubuntu (26.04, 24.04, 22.04)

 This is why every command in this guide either references python3.8 directly or installs into isolated environments.
 Keep that habit when scripting.

 The safest approach for Python 3.8 workloads is creating per-project environments with python3.8 -m venv instead of modifying system-wide settings.
 This keeps Ubuntu’s stock Python untouched while giving every project the interpreter it requires, and avoids PEP 668 PIP restrictions entirely.
-Refer to the Python virtual environment guide for detailed setup instructions, or isolate entire workloads inside Docker containers for larger deployments.
+Refer to the guide on how to create a Python virtual environment on Ubuntu for detailed setup instructions.

 When compiling Python 3.8 on Ubuntu 22.04 or newer, the build may complete successfully but the ssl module fails to load with import errors.
 This happens because Ubuntu 22.04+ ships OpenSSL 3.x, while Python 3.8.0 through 3.8.15 were designed for OpenSSL 1.1.1.